How to Order Furniture

 As the college is a public building, furniture has to meet strict fire safety codes (CAL 117), ADA access requirements as well as LEED sustainability and wearability standards for use on campus.
 Therefore, the college cannot buy from many retailers or catalog companies from outside the state.
 Some preferred vendors include:

-Office Depot (see website)
+Office Depot (see website): sit/stand desks, ergonomic solutions

-The Corner Office for office cubicles
+The Corner Office: office cubicles

 Hon file cabinets: Rusco, Office Depot, Viking

-Unisource Solutions for office cubicles
+Unisource Solutions: office cubicles

 IKEA and Costco: Both firms have nice designs for home use, but the materials are not appropriate for school use.
 Most items require assembly and do not meet CAL 117 flammability standards.
 In addition, they do not accept purchase orders, and don’t provide assembly.
 Delivery is an issue.
 All services must be paid for in advance.
 For these reasons, IKEA and Costco are not approved furniture providers for CCSF.